risawitama/verbose-potato/README.md

-## Have you ever seen fruit preserves being made?
-It's jarring.
+## What do you call corn that joins the army?
+Kernel.